apache/camel-website/content/blog/2023/08/camel4-whatsnew/index.md

 Camel 4 now requires JUnit 5 for unit tests, with the test components that have -junit5 as suffix.

-If you work with XML or JSON payloads then the body can be logged in pretty format with:
+If you work with XML or JSON payloads, then you can log the body in pretty format with:

     .log("${prettyBody}")

-And in XML
+And in XML:

     <log message="${prettyBody}"/>

-And in YAML
+And in YAML:

     - log: "${prettyBody}"